The Veracode integrations and APIs use HMAC authentication when accessing API resources.

 About HMAC Authentication

-Veracode API authentication uses an API ID and key that you can generate for any Veracode user account, regardless of type (human or API user) and login method (username/password or SAML).
+Veracode API authentication uses Veracode API credentials.
+You can use these credentials with both user accounts and API service accounts.
+You can also use these credentials for both username/password and SAML login methods.
 The API ID and key digitally sign the HTTP header accompanying an API request with Hash-based Message Authentication Code (HMAC).
 This process provides added security:

 - Credentials are not sent in the clear as plain text.
 The API key is never transmitted, but encrypts the HMAC from the sender-side and decrypts it from the server-side.